-In 1894, when Mr. Winnecke visited the then partially abandoned mission, he described the building as a “substantially built stone house of 7 rooms, sandstone walls, 1’3” in thickness, thatch roof, and verandah-post and rail fence”.
+In 1894, when Mr. Winnecke visited the then partially abandoned mission, he described the building as a “substantially built stone house of 7 rooms, sandstone walls, 1’3” (38cm) in thickness, thatch roof, and verandah-post and rail fence”.
 The current verandah, however, is a later addition built in 1917 by Arthur Latz who used desert oak posts which are termite resistant, and a pebble and mortar floor.
-The building itself is constructed of lime rendered sandstone rubble with a limewash coating with a bush timber and corrugated iron roof, flagstone and concrete floors.
-As section of the internal wall has been exposed to demonstrates some of the methods used to construct the Mission buildings, including the fachwerkbau technique.
-Fachwerk – half-timbering – is a method of construction that was the most popular building style in Germany in the 14th century and remained so until the beginning of the 19th century.
+The building itself is constructed of lime rendered sandstone rubble with a lime wash coating with a bush timber and corrugated iron roof and flagstone floors.
+A section of the internal wall has been exposed to demonstrate some of the methods used to construct the Mission buildings, including the fachwerkbau – half-timbering technique of construction that was the most popular building style in Germany in the 14th century and remained so until the beginning of the 19th century.

 In addition to housing various families the building was also used for a time as the schoolroom for Aboriginal children.